martinkearn/Content/Blogs/Discarding forms in Blazor.md

   - Forms
 ---

-# Are you Sure?
-Discarding forms in Blazor

-Blazor has some very rich capabilities with regard to the HTML `<form>`, how it validates data and handles submission.
+.Blazor has some very rich capabilities with regard to the HTML `<form>`, how it validates data and handles submission.

 You can read about the general capabilities in [ASP.NET Core Blazor forms and validation](https://docs.microsoft.com/en-us/aspnet/core/blazor/forms-validation?view=aspnetcore-3.1).